 Duping Lush’s Fairly Traded Honey Shampoo: A Journey Through Ingredients

-If you’re a fan of Lush’s Fairly Traded Honey Shampoo, you already know how luxurious and nourishing it feels.
-The rich lather, the sweet honey scent, and the gentle cleansing make it a standout product.
+If you’re a fan of Lush’s Fairly Traded Honey Shampoo, you already know how nourishing it feels and how well it cleanses.
+The rich lather, the sweet honey scent, and the gentle cleansing make it a luxurious product.
 But have you ever wondered what goes into making such a shampoo?
-I recently embarked on a journey to create a homemade version of this beloved product, call it a dupe if you will.
-While I won’t be sharing the exact formulation here (you can purchase the formulation below), I’d love to take you through the key ingredients and why they’re so special.
+I recently embarked on a journey to create a homemade version of this popular product, call it a dupe if you will.
+While I won’t be sharing the exact formulation here (you can purchase the formulation below), I’d love to take you through the key ingredients.
 If you’re interested in making this yourself, I’ve put together a detailed guide, including step-by-step instructions for creating the Lush Fairly Traded Honey Copy Cat Recipe, available for purchase as a PDF.
-You can find the link at the end of this post!
+You can find the link at the end of this post.

 The Star Ingredient: Fairly Traded Honey

 At the heart of this shampoo is Fairly Traded Honey, and in my version, I used Zambian honey sourced from ethical beekeepers.
-Honey is a natural humectant, meaning it draws moisture into the hair, leaving it soft and hydrated.
-It’s also packed with antioxidants and has mild antibacterial properties, making it great for the scalp.
+Honey is a natural humectant, meaning it draws moisture to the hair, leaving it soft and hydrated.
 Lush’s commitment to fair trade ensures that the honey is sourced responsibly, and I wanted to honour that by using a similar high-quality, ethically sourced honey in my formulation.
 In fact, my version contains well over 50% honey, just like Lush’s original product.

 The Cleansing Base: Sodium Lauryl Sulfate (SLS)